-Cohen accuses Trump over WikiLeaks, calls him 'racist' and 'conman'
+At hearing, Cohen attacks Trump over WikiLeaks, calls him 'racist' and 'conman'

 Although many accusations against Trump emerged in news reports during his 2016 campaign and since he took office, the televised congressional testimony of a former loyalist provides a detailed public record with the potential to influence a large U.S. audience.

+The testimony by Cohen that appeared to be most damaging to the president were allegations that Trump knew in advance about a WikiLeaks dump of stolen emails from senior Democrats, that he pursued plans to build a Trump Tower in Moscow deep into the 2016 campaign and that he was directly involved in reimbursing Cohen for hush money payments.

+But Trump will take comfort in Cohen’s assertion that he had no direct knowledge of any collusion between his 2016 campaign team and Russia to influence the election, and will likely dismiss Cohen as a liar out to take down his former employer to save his own skin.

-The sweeping claims against Trump, from a man who once said he would take a bullet for his boss, come as Special Counsel Robert Mueller appears to be close to completing his investigation into possible collusion between Trump’s 2016 campaign team and Russian efforts to sway the vote.
+The sweeping claims against Trump, from a man who once said he would take a bullet for his boss, come as Special Counsel Robert Mueller appears to be close to completing his investigation into possible collusion between Trump’s campaign and Russian efforts to sway the vote.

+The hearing before a Democratic-led House panel got off to a contentious start when the committee’s top Republican tried but failed to postpone the session, complaining there was not enough time to review Cohen’s written testimony.

+Republicans questioned Cohen’s credibility and said the hearing was the opening gambit in an effort by Democrats, who took control of the House in November’s congressional elections, to impeach Trump.

+Representative Elijah Cummings, the Democrat who chairs the panel, said Americans could judge Cohen’s credibility for themselves.
+“The days of this committee protecting the president at all costs are over.
+They’re over,” Cummings said.

+Cohen, who said he would hand over documents to support his assertions, said Trump ordered him to pay $130,000 to adult film actress Stormy Daniels to cover up an affair in violation of campaign finance laws, and also told Cohen to lie about it to first lady Melania Trump.

-Trump, who has denied any collusion between his campaign and Moscow, has called the Mueller investigation a “witch hunt” and has called Cohen a liar trying to reduce his prison time and a “rat.”
+The president, who has denied any collusion between his campaign and Moscow, has called the Mueller investigation a “witch hunt” and has called Cohen a liar trying to reduce his prison time and a “rat.”

 “He did bad things unrelated to Trump.
-He is lying in order to reduce his prison time,” Trump said in a post on Twitter on Wednesday from Vietnam, where he was meeting with North Korean leader Kim Jong Un to try to break a stalemate over the North’s nuclear weapons.
+He is lying in order to reduce his prison time,” Trump said in a post on Twitter on Wednesday from Vietnam, where he was meeting with North Korean leader Kim Jong Un to try to break a stalemate over the North’s nuclear weapons. [nL1N20D02G]

 Later, sitting alongside Kim, Trump did not answer reporters’ questions about Cohen, who is scheduled to begin a three-year prison term in May after pleading guilty to multiple criminal charges.